 Medium

-Contributing articles on Medium is another great way to increase your exposure online and become a thought-leader in your space.
+Contributing articles on Medium is another great way to increase your exposure online and become a thought leader in your space.
 Medium has over 170 million readers.
 This is a huge potential audience and well worth the time invested in writing articles for the site.
-Each author’s profile is set up similar to a personal blog, complete with a list of your recent articles and a short bio.
+Each author’s profile is set up similarly to a personal blog, complete with a list of your recent articles and a short bio.

 Quora

-Quora is a question and answer site in which members answer other member’s questions.
+Quora is a question-and-answer site where members answer other members’ questions.
 This presents a huge opportunity for executives to show their expertise as well as to promote things like blog posts, YouTube videos, or interesting articles that support the content.
 You can follow topics related to your industry and build a community to strengthen your executive reputation.

 About.me

 Over 1 million professionals use About.me to promote themselves.
 Your About.me page is a place to showcase who you are and what you do on a professional platform.
 The free version enables you to promote your portfolio, blog, photos, or other content you’d like to direct people to.
-There is also a paid professional plan that unlocks additional features like connecting a domain, integrating a Google account, adding page features like testimonials, portfolio, video, and more.
+A paid professional plan also unlocks additional features like connecting a domain, integrating a Google account, and adding page features like testimonials, portfolios, videos, and more.

 AllBusiness